creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-09-26-Medical-PINN.md

 # Discussion

 * The aspect "physics-informed" is in the Taylor Approximation and in the feature extraction, which both required some prior knowledge and inform the network.
 That is being said, we can regret the absence of a physical equation.
 The term "physics-informed" seem abusive whereas "Theory-Trained Neural Networks" seem more appropriate.
+* An ablation study to determine the importance of the features and of the time serie BioImpedance could be a interesting additionnal contribution.
-* The contribution is more about a Proof of Concept, the experience being conducted on a small amount of participant (15 participants, including 1 woman)
+* The contribution is more about a Proof of Concept, the experience being conducted on a small amount of young and healthy participants (15 participants, including 1 woman)